Silica price December 2025 and outlook (see chart below)

 Overall, the production of silica involves purifying naturally occurring sand or synthesizing the compound through chemical reactions in a furnace.

-What is Silica used for
+What is Silica sands used for

 Silica, also known as silicon dioxide or SiO2, is a naturally occurring chemical compound that has a variety of uses due to its unique physical and chemical properties.
 Some of the main uses of silica include: